Public Beta — All features free during beta. No credit card required.

 OptionTypeDefaultDescription

-traceIdstringUnique request identifier for distributed tracing.
+trace_idstringUnique request identifier for distributed tracing.

-spanNamestringName of the current span / operation.
+span_namestringName of the current span / operation.

-customerIdstringEnd-user identifier for per-customer analytics.
+customer_idstringEnd-user identifier for per-customer analytics.

 featurestringFeature or module name (e.g., "chat", "search").